 This experience was a pivoting moment in Douglas’ career.
 Now fast forward 2019, Douglas is in the unique position of being able to translate business concepts to designers or articulate design thinking to business people.

-His hugely popular book Creative Strategy and the Business of Design has helped numerous designers out there to understand the language of business, stay relevant, gain new clients and grow the relationships with existing ones.
+His hugely popular book Creative Strategy and the Business of Design has helped numerous designers out there to understand the language of business, stay relevant, gain new clients, and grow the relationships with existing ones.

-In this interview, Douglas guides us past early lessons learned, shows us how strategy hands designers the tools to become more valuable and hands out business advice every creative professional and even designers fresh out of design school can benefit from.
+In this interview, Douglas guides us past early lessons learned, shows us how strategy hands designers the tools to become more valuable, and hands out business advice every creative professional and even designers fresh out of design school can benefit from.

-At the end you’ll get rewarded with a little brainstorm session we did with Douglas that had a mind-blowing outcome.
+In the end you’ll get rewarded with a little brainstorm session we did with Douglas that had a mind-blowing outcome.
 So read on and be inspired!

 — In your book Creative Strategy and the Business of Design your mission is for creative professionals to understand “What the people across the table are thinking, in order to think how they think to do what we do.”
-Was there a turning point in your career where you realised that you could mean way more to your clients and deliver them a full package of strategic services on top of your design work?
+Was there a turning point in your career where you realized that you could mean way more to your clients and deliver them a full package of strategic services on top of your design work?

 Yes.
 There were several points.
 Keep in mind that my point of view in Creative Strategy and the Business of Design evolved over the range of experiences I was having early in my career.

 So the first instance was as a young ACD and director of the new digital arm I pitched and started within JWT New York (now Wunderman+Thompson).
 My technology partner and I were pitching mobile websites and rich media expandable banners way back in 2006.
-To put this into context, think back to the days of the Motorola Razr flip phone and Nokia “candybar” phones.
+To put this into context, think back to the days of the Motorola Razr flip phone and Nokia “candy bar” phones.
 You know the phase where smaller was better.
 As the youngest people in the agency, we knew mobile was the next big thing, but there were two things I didn’t understand working against us.